marinusd/sms-places-searcher/README.md

 A home-brewed replacement for GoogleSMS (R.I.P.)   -- of course we assume you have a spare smartfone and an underutilized text plan.

 This Android app should run on any Gingerbread (2.3.3) or higher device.
-It registers a BroadcastReceiver to get incoming SMS messages, which hands those messages to a Service.
+It registers a BroadcastReceiver to get incoming SMS messages, and hands those messages to a Service.
 The Service uses a GooglePlaces search utility to assemble a return SMS message, which the Service then dispatches to the original sender.
 What good is that?
 Why not just do a google search from your Internet-connected device?
 Well, sometimes you don't have a smartphone, but you have a texting phone.
 Or sometimes your service is too spotty for TCP/IP, but just fine for a short message.
 Or perhaps you're roaming and the local ISP charges mondo $$ per kb on the data side.
 Or...

 How do you use it?